-The status bar sits at the very top of all pages and contains important information, help options, your name and log out.
+The status bar sits at the very top of all pages and contains important information, help options, your name, log out and the settings icon.

 The last import date and time displays the last time we received data from your ERP.
-As the interface runs daily, if this date is more than a day or two old, please contact our support team.
+As the interface runs daily, if this date is more than a day or two old (highlighted by the background turning red), please contact our support team.

 Whenever you see a ? in the App, there is additional help available.
 In the status bar, the ? enables you to play a tutorial video that covers how to navigate within the App.

 Some pages within the App also provide the option for you to "take a tour" - a walk-through describing the key elements of the page.